xtdb/xtdb/docs/internals.md

 #### Proposal B:

 This is the initially implemented approach.
-This excludes bitemporality for now; an imminent task is to modify this strategy to accomodate it, or move towards another strategy.

-* keyword -> attribute id (originally `frame-index-ident`)
+* ident -> ident-id
-* attribute id > keyword (originally `frame-index-aid`)
+* ident-id > ident
-* content-hash/transact-time -> entity id (originally
+* AV: attribute-id/content -> entity-id
-  `frame-index-avt`)
-* eid/attribute-id/transact-time -> attribute value (originally
+* EAT: entity-id/attribute-id/business-time/transact-time -> attribute value

-  `frame-index-eat`).
+Note that the current implementation differs slightly from the above:

+* AV contains business time, which should be considered to remove
+* AV also contains entity ID, which may stay, so that the look-up of the value is not required.

 Querying works by:

-1) Looking up the attribute and value in the aid/value content-hash index, and resolving the resulting content hash into a set of entity ids which have at any point in time had this value.
+1) Looking up the attribute and value in the AV indes, and resolving the resulting content hash into a set of entity ids which have at any point in time had this value.

-2) These entity attribute values are then resolved again using the eid/aid/transact-time index, and kept if the query predicate evaluates to true.
+2) These entity attribute values are then resolved again using the eid/aid/business/time/transact-time index, and kept if the query predicate evaluates to true.

+Pros:

+* Less storage needed compared to proposal A - only datoms that change need to be stored.
+* Less deserialisation needed of data (typically)

+Cons:

+* More jumps are needed.
+In A you always have the full document on hand, where-as in B you need to look-up each value that is needed.
+* Proposal A ships a document store as part of the implementation.
+B will need a document store if all the data pertaining to an entity isn't going to be indexed (this leads on to proposal B2).
+This disadvantage of a lack of functionality could be seen as an advantage with a nod towards the 'unbundled' nature of Crux - i.e. B does one thing and does it (hopefully) well.

+Further analysis/work needed:

+* How do we compact/evict stale data from the AV index?
+* Work is needed to bring B up to compatibility status with Datasource.

 #### Proposal B2